 Babolat specially designed this racket for toddlers so they can get a feel for the game and learn basic swing mechanics.

-The Street Club’s Tennis Racket For Kids is a good, slightly less expensive alternative to the Babolat Ball Fighter.
-Street Club isn’t a big name in the tennis industry like Babolat but they have carved out a tiny, valuable role in the large sports niche.
+The Street Club’s Tennis Racket For Kids is a good alternative to the Babolat Ball Fighter and Yonex Ezone.
+Street Club isn’t a big name in the tennis industry, but they have carved out a tiny, valuable role in the large sports niche.

-Street Club is focused on making fun, inexpensive starter racket for toddlers of all ages.
+Street Club is focused on making fun, inexpensive starter rackets for toddlers of all ages.
 They’re not a racket company like Babolat or Wilson.
-They’re just a family owned company dedicated towards giving kids a fun first experience at tennis.
+They’re just a family-owned company dedicated to giving kids a fun first experience at tennis.

 And you’ll see that from the minute you place your eyes on this cute little racket.
 It’s got a prominent smiley face etched into the racket strings that would make any child want to pick it up and try it!